 Let’s dig in.

-Bluetooth is what’s called non-ionizing radiation—because it can’t knock electrons out of the base molecules needed to replicate your cells.
-It’s much different than, say, gamma radiation or rubbing yourself down with enriched uranium.
-While many of the studies cited by scare groups and industry trolls contain some anecdotes of tumors being grown, there’s no proven link between cancer incidence and even ridiculously high rates of cellphone RF EMR.
+Bluetooth is what’s called non-ionizing radiation—because it can’t knock electrons out of the base molecules in your DNA needed to replicate your cells.
+Other types of non-ionizing radiation are visible light, FM and AM radio, your microwave, and more.
+This type of radiation much different than ultraviolet light, gamma radiation or rubbing yourself down with enriched uranium.
+While many of the studies cited on Facebook groups contain some anecdotes of tumors being grown among heavy wireless users, there’s no proven link between cancer incidence and the levels of RF EMR emitted by Bluetooth headphones.

 Now, there was a study performed by the National Toxicology Program with equivocal evidence of RF EMR causing certain tumors, but that was only possible with an absolutely ridiculous exposure regimen.
-Mice and rats were blasted with 2G cell signals blasted at 2-7 times the normal exposure limit over their entire bodies for 9 hours a day for two years (and in utero).
+Mice and rats were blasted with 2G cell signals blasted at 2-7 times the mandated exposure limit over their entire bodies for 9 hours a day for two years (and in utero).
 The incidences of tumors were so low that upon peer review, the panel noted that the math used to determine statistical significance was not only suspect, but the populations were mostly within the statistically-observed control rates to begin with.
 One peer-reviewer found that the power would be 14% for that population, meaning that the study stood a high chance of kicking back false positive findings.
-Many point to this study as clear evidence of cancer, but a closer read will tell you that the evidence is far less clear than they want you to believe.

-Given that Bluetooth at maximum doses you with less than 1/1,000th the output levels tested, we can safely ignore this study for this particular topic.
+Given that Bluetooth at maximum doses you with less than 1/2,000th the output levels tested, we can ignore this study for this particular topic—it’s not talking about the same conditions as a human listening to Bluetooth headphones.

 If you were in a room with a lot of Bluetooth devices, can they cook you like a microwave?

 Microwaves use overwhelming power to excite water molecules in the things they cook.
 While it’s true they use radio frequencies in the same range as Bluetooth, the difference in power is staggering.
-Typical microwaves typically use 1,200 Watts (W) of power, and as an unfortunate owner of one of these pieces of crap, I can tell you it takes a lot of power to do tissue damage.
+Ordinary microwaves typically use 1,200 Watts (W) of power to cook, and that’s several orders of magnitude higher than .

 Bluetooth devices like headphones vary in power output, but here’s the rundown: